paty-oliveira/edit-analytics-eng-bigquery/README.md

 export PROJECT_ID="data-eng-dev-xxxx"
 ```

-2. Create a new environment variable called `SCHEMA_PREFIX` and set it to your github name.
+2. Create a new environment variable called `SCHEMA_PREFIX` and set it to your first name.
 This variable will be used to add a prefix to BigQuery dataset.

 ```
-export SCHEMA_PREFIX='your_github_name'
+export SCHEMA_PREFIX='your_first_name'
 ```

 ### Create Python virtual environment